Actindo-AG/Documentation/Payments/Overview/01_General.md

 ## Benefits
 The Actindo *Payments* module offers the following benefits:
-- Automated processing of incoming payments, refunds, and cancellations.
+- Automated processing of incoming payments, refunds, and cancellations
-- Predefined interfaces for connecting various payment service providers (PSPs) of your choice.
+- Predefined interfaces for connecting various payment service providers (PSPs) of your choice
-- Receiving automated revenues and refunds.
+- Possibility to automatically handle customer-initiated refunds (chargebacks)
+- Management of payment tokens for usage in merchant-initiated transactions (MIT)

 ## Prerequisites